mrhashemi2000/UPDSF_v4.4/analysis/analysis/analysis/analysis/Alignment_of_Sobol_Sensitivity_Results_with_the_UPDSF_v4.4_Manuscript_ID_IJA-2026-0085_Findings.md

 | Strong non-additive interactions           | Environment-dependent, non-linear selection filters                 | Very High             |

 **Overall Conclusion**
-The Sobol sensitivity analysis performed at T = 68 °C and pH = 7.5 provides quantitative, parameter-level support for the central thesis of the manuscript: under intermediate-to-high temperature prebiotic conditions, thymine selection is driven primarily by differences in molecular stability (\(\tau_{\text{stable}}\)), especially the hydrolytic degradation rate of uracil, rather than by polymerization kinetics.
+The Sobol sensitivity analysis performed at T = 68 °C and pH = 7.5 provides quantitative, parameter-level support for the central thesis of the manuscript: under intermediate-to-high temperature prebiotic conditions, thymine selection is driven primarily by differences in molecular stability  $(\tau_{\text{stable}})$, especially the hydrolytic degradation rate of uracil, rather than by polymerization kinetics.
 The observed importance ranking and interaction structure are fully consistent with the Stability-Kinetics Ratio framework and the environmental case studies presented in the paper.

 ---